kevinoh45TuD/pp1_zoo_website/README.md

 ![Picture of animal page mobile](/doc-media/animals-480w.png)

 On a smaller / mobile screen size the order of information is in a column.
 Featuring title -> image -> text

+The animal page helps teach the user fun information about the animals they might see at Central Zoo.

 ### Gallery